 - Cysts or sinuses, which are pockets full of fluid

 - Fistulas, which are passages that drain fluid to an opening in the skin surface

-This health problem can cause local infections that keep coming back.
-This may happen when your child has another infection, like a cold, cough, or sore throat.
+Branchial cleft abnormalities are usually small, but they can get big enough to cause difficulty swallowing and breathing.
+They also frequently cause infections that keep coming back, which may happen when your child has another infection, like a cold, cough, or sore throat.

 - Small lump or mass on one side of the neck that is usually painless

 - Small opening in the skin on the side of the neck that drains mucus or fluid

 - Redness, warmth, swelling, pain, and drainage if there is an infection